Peer to Peer Tutoring boosts GPA

 The Results

-1. Training and Standardization: Invest the time and resources in training tutors, arming them with a “tutoring system”.
-Given that most tutoring teams are small and underfunded start small and ask other schools to share their training materials and tutoring models.
+Training and Standardization: Invest the time and resources in training tutors, arming them with a “tutoring system”.
+Given that most tutoring teams are small and underfunded, start small and ask other schools to share their training materials and tutoring models.

-2. Frequency and pre-commitment matter: The number of tutoring sessions makes a big difference.
+Frequency and pre-commitment matter: The number of tutoring sessions makes a big difference.
 So does securing a pre-commitment, ideally in writing, from the student that they are prepared to invest the time.
-Committing to a session every week seems to have the biggest payback.
+Committing to a session every week has the most significant payback.

-4. Make it a threesome: The best peer-to-peer programs involve three parties – the student, the tutor and a member of the Success Team.
-Program staff should schedule specific times to check-in with both tutors and students.
-Tutor feedback scores can be used as an early alert system but they are not a substitute for a personal check-in.
+Make it a threesome: The best peer-to-peer programs involve three parties – the student, the tutor and a member of the Success Team.
+Program staff should schedule specific times to check in with both tutors and students.
+Tutor feedback scores can be used as an early alert system, but they are not a substitute for a personal check-in.

 Please let us know what you think and share your experiences with us.
 This blog is all about building a community of student success practitioners willing to share their ideas and experiences.
 After all, it is all about helping students thrive.